Abhra303/content-publishing-service/README.md

 # Micro-Service Architechture - A Content Publishing Service

-This is a microservice assignment project made with Django, Django-rest-framework and DRF_simplejwt.
-Its primary objective is to serve contents.
-This is simple and focuses more on micro-service architechture.
+This is a content publishing micro-service project made with Django, Django-rest-framework and DRF_simplejwt.
+Its primary objective is to serve contents (e.g. blogs).
+The features are simple and light-weight.
+You can create user account, create and publish contents, and register read-like events on the contents in the database.
+You can also get the sorted contents based on most user interactions (e.g. having most reads and likes).
+This project focuses mainly on implementing micro-service architechtures in backend systems.

 ## Architechture